-As part of the Study in the States initiative, DHS is also working with academic leaders to increase our engagement with the international student community, and examine the policies and processes that affect them.
-One part of that effort is the Homeland Security Academic Advisory Council (HSAAC), a federal advisory committee comprised of university and academic association presidents.
-The HSAAC advises the Secretary and senior leadership at DHS on several key issues, including international students, and submits recommendations to DHS on a regular basis.
-Learn more about the HSAAC on DHS' website.
+The Homeland Security Academic Advisory Council (HSAAC), a federal advisory committee comprised of university and academic association presidents, is one part of this engagement effort.
+HSAAC advises the Secretary and senior leadership at DHS on several key issues, including international students, and submits recommendations to DHS on a regular basis.
+Learn more about HSAAC on DHS' website.

 DHS also participates in various conferences with the academic community and hosts webinars with stakeholders.
 Through these outlets, the government can directly interact with school officials and students.
 For more information, visit the Conferences page on Study in the States.

 Study in the States also welcomes feedback through various channels, including:

 To increase transparency, Study in the States also launched the Trends and Improvements section to help stakeholders track and monitor progress on known issues collected from the field.

 Read the Study in the States privacy policies.